No Match Found

 This 'networked’ society does however need a more 'modern' HR policy on the part of the government bodies involved.
 Specific tasks will be outsourced more often to the private sector in the future.
 These bodies could, for example, consider forms of dual or shared employment practice.
 Fortunately, we are seeing a rise in the opportunities for lateral entry to the National Police and Defence.
 Those organisations target cyber specialists and forensic investigators who are exempted from the classic career path.
 Other ministries still have work to do in this area.

-As outlined above, this fresh approach to security not only affects the government.
-Large companies and citizens must also take responsibility.
+For a successful approach to crime, not only the government, but also (large) companies and citizens must take responsibility.
 The new government will have to effectively organise this aspect across all departments and make sure that the right people are involved in health, food, IT, energy, water, street crime, cybercrime and territorial security.
 It will have to involve private parties and citizens' initiatives in this.
 With this 'new social contract', it is hoped that partnerships will emerge that protect the security of us all.

 The Covid-19 crisis has enlarged the role of the government and improved its ratings.
 This seems to be a reinforcement of the trend that has already started for corona.
 In our opinion, the government should take advantage of this momentum to tackle major social issues.